philiplb/CRUDlex/docs/9_events.md

 You can push as many events for a moment and an action as you like.
 They will be executed in the order they were added.

+The before events must return a boolean.
+The first event returning false is canceling the whole action and so the entity doesn't get created, updated or deleted.

 With __popEvent__, the last added event of the given moment and action is removed from the list and the closure is returned: